cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 DialogueSisters.pdf ...
 Fantasy story by Dr. Elsner describing a
                         variant of the RSA cryptosystem.
 DialogSchwestern.pdf ..
 German version of DialogueSisters.pdf.
-ChinLab-en.pdf.pdf ..
+ChinLab-en.pdf ...
 Story by Dr. Elsner about basic number theory
                    problems assigned to Marco Polo by the Great Khan.
-ChinLab-de.pdf.pdf ..
+ChinLab-de.pdf ...
 German version of ChinLab-en.pdf.

 Uninstall.exe ....
-Part of the NSIS installer.
+Part of the NSIS installer. license-en.rtf ...
+Used from the installer.
+license-de.rtf ...
+German version of license-en.rtf.

 examples\ ........
 This directory contains various sample files